-Faculty members shall be evaluated for promotion and tenure on accomplishments relative to their assigned areas of faculty performance (research/scholarly activity/creative work, teaching, and service), with primary emphasis on the quality, significance, and impact of their work.
+Faculty members should be evaluated for promotion and tenure on accomplishments in each of their areas of faculty performance (research/scholarly activity/creative work, teaching, and service), with primary emphasis on the quality, significance, and impact of their work.
 For promotion and/or tenure, in addition to meritorious accomplishments, a high potential for continued excellence is required.
 Documentation of excellence is best provided by peer review.
 The criteria for the College of Agriculture and Life Sciences are described in the sections below.